-Whether you have something in mind, or you would like some design guidance, here you will work together with Lily to create a pair of bespoke wedding rings that are built to last generations.
+Whether you have something in mind, or you would like some design guidance, here you are welcome to work together with Lily to create a pair of bespoke wedding rings that will last generations.

-A consultation is free of charge and can be done via email/ telephone/ Skype.
+A consultation is free of charge and can be done via email/ telephone/ Digitally.

 Here is an outline of what you can expect when ordering bespoke wedding rings from us in six steps.